MATCH PREVIEW: Wexford FC V Waterford FC

 Wexford have the opportunity to go level on points with Waterford if they earn victory at Ferrycarrig Park.
 Wexford sit in sixth place on the table, winning three, drawing two and losing five in their opening 10 First Division fixtures.
 Ian Ryan's outfit had an agonising last minute defeat to Treaty United at the Market's Field last time out when the Limerick side scored a late penalty.

+“We felt we deserved something from Monday’s game so it’s important that we take some positives from that and build upon it.

+“As a group now we must be prepared for the challenge that Wexford will bring.
+Ian Ryan has built a good side as we have seen already this season but focus now has to be getting back to winning football matches.”

-There is a long way to go and a great deal to play for in an enjoyable League of Ireland First Division campaign.
+There is a long way to go and a great deal to play for in an enthralling League of Ireland First Division campaign.

 SQUAD